STEREO: A Pipeline for Extracting Experiment Statistics, Conditions, and Topics from Scientific Papers: STEREO Pipeline to Extract Experiment Metadata

 The extracted values from the example above are $df = 29$, $t = -1.85$, $p = 0.074$ together with the sentence fragment.
 But the sentence still contains digits in ``\textit{ibuprofen 400}''.
 When there is no $R^+$ rule left (like for this case), a corresponding $R^-$ rule should match the $400$, e.\,g.: \texttt{[a-zA-Z]+\textbackslash s\textbackslash d+ \textbackslash s[a-zA-Z]+}.
 If there are no digits left in the sentence, which are not covered by some rule, either $R^+$ or $R^-$, the sentence is completed.
 The next sentence is processed, until there are no more sentences left.
 Result of step 1 is a set of sentences, known to contain statistics.
-These sentences are investigated further to extract the experimental conditions and topics.
+These are further analyzed to extract the experiment conditions and experiment topics.